puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 Geppetto is an integrated development environment for Puppet.
 In other words, it is a simplified toolset for developing and integrating Puppet modules and manifests.

 Built on Eclipse, Geppetto provides a puppet manifest editor that supplies syntax highlighting, content assistance, error tracing/debugging, and code completion features.
-It also includes a puppet module editor and an interface to the [Puppet Forge](http://forge.puppetlabs.com/), which enable you to create projects from existing modules on the Forge, as well as to easily upload your custom modules directly to the Forge.
+It also includes a puppet module editor and an interface to the [Puppet Forge](http://forge.puppetlabs.com/), which enable you to create projects from existing modules on the Forge and easily upload your custom modules directly to the Forge.

-Geppetto is even integrated with GitHub (Git) and with Subversion (SVN) via Eclipse Subversive.
+Geppetto is integrated with GitHub (Git) and with Subversion (SVN) via Eclipse Subversive.
 This means you can manage your projects' version control from within Geppetto.
 You can also compare versions of your code side-by-side, complete with highlighting, code validation, syntax error parsing, and expression troubleshooting.

 Geppetto also offers [integration with Puppet Enterprise](#geppetto-and-pe), giving you an additional resource view and error information based on PuppetDB data from the last puppet run.

 Geppetto is packaged so it can be downloaded and used immediately.
 It contains a full installation of Eclipse, meaning you can install tools as you would with the regular Eclipse IDE.
-If you already have Eclipse installed, you can install Geppetto into your existing Eclipse environment.
+If you already have Eclipse installed, you can install Geppetto in your existing Eclipse environment.

 And Geppetto handles multiple versions of Puppet, allowing you set the version that you're working with.